 Spend time with inventor Chris Barton and you’ll be inspired to believe anything is possible.
 His positive energy to make seemingly impossible ideas come to life is absolutely contagious.

-Spend time with inventor Chris Barton and you’ll be inspired to believe anything is possible.
-His positive energy to make seemingly impossible ideas come to life is absolutely contagious.
-Chris’s latest venture, Guard, uses AI to detect drowning in swimming pools – a never-before accomplished effort.
 Chris’s best-known creation is Shazam, the app that changed the way the world discovers music and laid the groundwork for the consumer AI industry we know today.
 With over 2 billion downloads, Shazam is a global phenomenon and Apple’s sixth-largest acquisition.
 The app lets people identify songs out of thin air from anywhere they are, making it nothing short of pure magic.
 Chris holds 12 patents and played key roles in the early days of Google and Dropbox.
 He believes his dyslexia helps him uncover novel solutions to obstacles and to achieving audacious goals.
 In his speeches, Chris shares his Start From Zero thinking method of questioning assumptions and challenging conventional wisdom.
 His amazing story and storytelling completely captivate audiences and inspires them to make big things happen in their organizations – to create magic in defiance of the obstacles.

 Shazam is a great example.
 Though Chris does not position himself as an expert on the broader future of A.I., his journey as a true A.I. pioneer started when Chris had the idea to identify music using a mobile phone, as no technology existed to achieve his goal.
 In addition, he was told by Professors at MIT and Stanford that this application of pattern recognition was impossible.
 Besides inventing a new technology that didn’t yet exist, he had to build a search engine supercomputer from scratch, create the world’s largest music database, and create a user experience on very basic mobile phones.
 Did Chris ever think maybe the experts were right?
 “No,” he says.